440 Huntington Avenue

 Michail is a PhD student in Northeastern University’s College of Computer and Information Science.
-Advised by Prof. Borkin, Michail’s research focuses on Data Visualization and its application in the domains of education and physics, as well as interactions on small displays.
+Advised by Prof. Borkin, Michail’s research focuses on Data Visualization and Human-Computer Interaction as well as their application in timelines and mobile visualizations.

-A native of Germany, Michail received his Bachelor of Science after an undergraduate education in physics at University of Konstanz and Massachusetts Institute of Technology.
-After creating a novel technique for navigating education materials at Harvard University.
+A native of Germany, Michail received his Bachelor of Science after an undergraduate education in physics at University of Konstanz and Massachusetts Institute of Technology, and later created a novel technique for navigating education materials at Harvard University.
 Michail is a member of Professor Borkin’s Interdisciplinary Data Visualization Group and NULab.
 He aims to make data more accessible and understandable, both for researchers in physics and other domains, as well as for everyday consumers of information.